B2B and content marketing strategies like this in your inbox twice a month

 ChatGPT can extract keywords

-Racking your brain for the perfect title for your article?
-ChatGPT can help you write titles based on the context of your piece.
+Are you wracking your brain for the perfect title for your article?
+ChatGPT can help you write titles based on context, given SEO keywords, your ICP, and more.

 ChatGPT can help you write titles